-Each year APEAS examines a number of candidates for whom English is an additional language, or who have a physical disability/medical condition or who have a Specific Learning Difficulty.
+Each year APEAS examines a number of candidates who have a physical disability/medical condition or who have a Specific Learning Difficulty.
 This note has been compiled to provide you with information and advice on sitting the APEAS Part 3 Examination if you have one or more of these special circumstances.

-On the APEAS Registration Form candidates are asked to identify if they have some form of physical disability or medical condition by answering yes to one or both of the following questions:
+On the APEAS Registration Form candidates are asked to identify if they have some form of learning difficulty, physical disability or medical condition.
+Where this has been identified, APEAS will contact candidates after registration.